 Slow copies are sometimes caused by multiple read/write errors (the software is designed to keep retrying in the background when these happen), or more likely a Windows security setting issue.

 Windows has a built-in security mechanism called Windows Defender.
-And while this is a great tool for protecting your computer from unwanted viruses and such under normal use, it can cause slow transfers for offloading as it examines each file for viruses, etc. This is where 'whitelisting' comes in.
+And while this is a great tool for protecting your computer from unwanted viruses under normal use, it can cause slow transfers for offloading as it examines each file for viruses.
+This is where whitelisting comes in.
 It's a setting under security preferences to tell the operating system that certain applications and mounted drives can be trusted and don't need continuous scanning.